-- a. is unable to provide consistency in file folders - b. has limitations where an application is moved a stage or multiple stages 'too far' the application cannot be returned or 'moved back' stages, and this will often require a manual workaround.
-The Review was advised that, for this reason, occasionally the stage of an applicant's application presented in the redress ICT system is not accurate - c. cannot go backwards when new information materially affecting an application changes or is received.
-The Review was advised this will depend on which stage an application is at.
-At some stages (particularly the latter stages of an application lifecycle), this will require a manual workaround and cannot accurately be reflected on the system - d. cannot provide 'pop-ups' to flag changes or important notations for example, when the clinical team is trying to contact a survivor - e. cannot provide automated alerts for critical or vulnerable cases that can also 'drop off' the system.
-The redress ICT system does not actively draw the user's attention to this status; rather, it relies on the user actively seeking this information through the 'Overview' tab - f. cannot track work (currently, individual case officers rely on manual entry, individualised Excel spreadsheets and email files for internal tracking) - g. cannot restrict viewing of files by redress staff.
+- a.
+Is unable to provide consistency in file folders. - b.
+Has limitations where an application is moved a stage or multiple stages 'too far', the application cannot be returned or 'moved back' stages, and this will often require a manual workaround.
+The review was advised that, for this reason, occasionally the stage of an applicant's application presented in the redress ICT system is not accurate. - c.
+Cannot go backwards when new information materially affecting an application changes or is received.
+The review was advised this will depend on which stage an application is at.
+At some stages (particularly the latter stages of an application lifecycle), this will require a manual workaround and cannot accurately be reflected on the system. - d.
+Cannot provide 'pop-ups' to flag changes or important notations, for example, when the clinical team is trying to contact a survivor. - e.
+Cannot provide automated alerts for critical or vulnerable cases that can also 'drop off' the system.
+The redress ICT system does not actively draw the user's attention to this status; rather, it relies on the user actively seeking this information through the 'overview' tab. - f.
+Cannot track work (currently, individual case officers rely on manual entry, individualised excel spreadsheets and email files for internal tracking). - g.
+Cannot restrict viewing of files by redress staff.
 Currently, the restricted viewing of files is managed through the use of user privileges.
-The Review was informed that, if a user has access to the system, they are able to view all files/applications, although only certain roles are able to amend or progress certain applications - h. cannot attribute work undertaken to particular staff unless the staff member selfidentifies in case notes - cannot calculate the time taken to perform a task.
-The tracking of work between each stage is currently managed through the use of the daily Data Hub report produced by the Data Hub off-system - j. cannot auto-validate ABNs - cannot identify if a redress payment offer is accepted or declined.
-Currently, there is no way on the system to decline a redress offer except to wait until the six month acceptance period has lapsed.
-A reminder can be sent via phone or letter, but the recording of lapsing acceptances is completed off-system - I. cannot identify which extension individual properties have been amended - m. cannot identify how many times an acceptance period has been extended in the system this is tracked off-system
+The review was informed that, if a user has access to the system, they are able to view all files/applications, although only certain roles are able to amend or progress certain applications. - h.
+Cannot attribute work undertaken to particular staff unless the staff member selfidentifies in case notes. - Cannot calculate the time taken to perform a task.
+The tracking of work between each stage is currently managed through the use of the daily data hub report produced by the data hub off-system. - j.
+Cannot auto-validate ABNs. - k.
+Cannot identify if a redress payment offer is accepted or declined.
+Currently, there is no way on the system to decline a redress offer except to wait until the six-month acceptance period has lapsed.
+A reminder can be sent via phone or letter, but the recording of lapsing acceptances is completed off-system.

-- n. cannot confirm if a survivor has availed themselves of a direct personal response or the counselling and psychological care component - o. cannot identify or validate performance against operational key performance indicators - p. cannot identify Protected Information - q. cannot include current revocation functionality.
-(The Review was informed this will be introduced in the upcoming system release, but, as a result, all revocation tracking is completed off-system and occurs through the use of the keyword functionality). - r. cannot report how many reviews are on hand/have been completed.
-This is manually performed in liaison with the Data Hub.
+- I. Cannot identify which extension individual properties have been amended. - m.
+Cannot identify how many times an acceptance period has been extended in the system, this is tracked off-system. - n.
+Cannot confirm if a survivor has availed themselves of a direct personal response or the counselling and psychological care component. - o.
+Cannot identify or validate performance against operational key performance indicators. - p.
+Cannot identify protected information. - q.
+Cannot include current revocation functionality.
+(The review was informed this will be introduced in the upcoming system release, but, as a result, all revocation tracking is completed off-system and occurs through the use of the keyword functionality). - r.
+Cannot report how many reviews are on hand/have been completed.
+This is manually performed in liaison with the data hub.